brayden-s-haws/data_sight_ai/README.md

 # How It Works
-The app comes pre-loaded with a series of datasets.
-These datasets span domains (sales, search trends, churn, supply chain) and time intervals (daily, weekly, monthly, quarterly).
-The user is able to select the dataset they wish to work with and the number of intervals they would like to forecast.
-They then select the type of forecast(s) to run: linear, simple seasonal ([SARIMAX](https://towardsdatascience.com/time-series-forecasting-with-arima-sarima-and-sarimax-ee61099e78f6)), advanced seasonal ([Prophet](https://facebook.github.io/prophet/)).
-The app then does the work to determine the correct configuration for each forecast based on the selected dataset.
-It runs the forecast models and generates a chart with the outputs.
-The outputs can also be exported to csv or xlsx.
+The app comes pre-loaded with a series of BigQuery datasets.
+The user is able to select the dataset they wish to work with, the table they are interest in, and the number of rows to preview.
+They are then shown several details about the data including a description of the table, how it relates to other tables, column fill stats and a data preview.
+Lastly, they can ask questions in natural language and an AI agent will generate SQL to answer those questions.
+The descriptions, relationships, and queries are all generated using [LangChain](https://www.langchain.com).

-The app is hosted on [Hex](https://hex.tech) and your can test it for yourself at this [link](https://app.hex.tech/455658aa-ee04-480f-945a-3fd455933fa2/app/6356acb1-2d8d-4f12-96a9-376dac1bb85e/latest).
+The app is hosted on [Hex](https://hex.tech) and your can test it for yourself at this [link](https://app.hex.tech/455658aa-ee04-480f-945a-3fd455933fa2/app/9f3e2ca6-e2d9-4be5-b2b1-d761a410618b/latest).

 The code for this is available in two forms:
 * A jupyter notebook file that you can run on the configuration of your choice
 * A yaml file that is meant for importing into Hex

 # Roadmap
-Currently there are a limited number of datasets available.
-The code is written in a manner to handle any dataset with at least one series of values and a corresponding series of dates.
-I would like to add a way for users to be able to upload their own dataset and run forecasts on it.
+Currently we are using the most basic version of Langchain agents.
+We will be updating this to use advanced style agents which will allow us to offer:
+* AI generated ERDs
+* Advanced query agent with Error handling and recovery
+* AI recommended visualizations